dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Connecting the Complex.md

 If sync came in as a change to the complex, then it wouldn't matter what was backing the complex.

 ### initial sync

+### How to test ?
+DOS needs to be able to test against another DOS instance.
+Use the two engines test method in `full.test.js` we can set up client server test environments.

+Make test data loaders so can see how the whole system performs with large and small data sets loaded.

+### Writing data to server
+Add customer needs to write to the server chain, not its own chain.